 \

 \textbf{Consumption moments.} Panel B of table \ref{Table::Empirical_Moments_Income_Consumption} presents the moments of consumption growth; column 1 specifically reports moments from our baseline sample in the PSID.
-The variance of consumption growth is very similar to that of income growth ($0.126$ versus $0.153$), reflecting either a large pass-through of income shocks or large taste heterogeneity/measurement error.
+The variance of consumption growth is similar to that of income growth ($0.126$ versus $0.153$), reflecting either a large pass-through of income shocks or large taste heterogeneity/measurement error.
 The first-order autocovariance is $-0.044$ and highly significant.
 In the context of our model, this autocovariance reflects the variance of consumption error $\sigma_{u^c_t}^2$ (see appendix \ref{Appendix::Identification}).

-The third \emph{standardized} moment of consumption growth is $-0.039$.
-Albeit not statistically significant, it is in line with \cite{Constantinides_Ghosh2017}, who use the CEX and document negative skewness in (quarterly) consumption growth.
-Similar to income growth, the distribution of consumption growth in the PSID exhibits left skewness, i.e., it has a long left tail, albeit at a lesser extent than income.\footnote{The covariance between squared consumption growth and one-period-ahead consumption growth identifies, in the context of the linear model, the skewness of consumption error.
-The covariance is small, so measurement error does not contribute much to the negative skewness in consumption.}
+The third \emph{standardized} moment is $-0.039$.
+Albeit statistically insignificant, it agrees with \cite{Constantinides_Ghosh2017}, who find left skewness in (quarterly) consumption growth in the CEX.
+Similar to income growth, the distribution of consumption growth in the PSID exhibits left skewness, i.e., a longer left tail, albeit at a lesser extent than income.\footnote{${\Cov}((\Delta c_{it})^2,\Delta c_{it+1})$ identifies, in the context of the linear model, the skewness of consumption error.
+The covariance is small, so measurement error does not contribute much to negative skewness in consumption.}

 The fourth \emph{standardized} moment of consumption growth is $4.445$ and highly significant.
 There is excess kurtosis and the distribution is thus leptokurtic.
-In contrast to the distribution of income, however, excess kurtosis is substantially less pronounced here.
+In contrast to the distribution of income, however, excess kurtosis is less pronounced here.

 The covariance between income and consumption growth is $0.008$.
 As we established in section \ref{Sec::Identification}, this moment is crucial for the identification of the pass-through of income shocks into consumption.
 While we cannot immediately gauge its magnitude, the strong statistical significance reflects that income shocks do transmit into consumption.